saltiniroberto/pantheon/docs/Configuring-Pantheon/Consensus-Mechanisms.md

 Properties to consider when comparing Clique and IBFT 2.0 are:

 * Immediate finality
-* Liveness
+* Validators availability
 * Speed
-* Minimum number of validators
+* Type of Byzantine-fault-tolerance

 ### Immediate Finality